When you decide what to wear on Phillip Island, first check Phillip Island's weather forecast during the time of your stay.

 There are just a few tips you need to know before you decide which clothes to pack into your suitcase.

-Casual dress is fine all year round.
+Remember, casual dress on the island is fine all year round.

 Your clothes packing list for Phillip Island should include a few pairs of slacks/jeans or dresses and the same number of tops.